**Update: Please note that the Certificate in Foundations of Compassionate Leadership Event has been re-scheduled for May 12th and 13th, 2022**

 Throughout today’s interview, Dr. Magee referenced the Certificate in Foundations of Compassionate Leadership event she attended a few months ago.

 We are happy to announce its return for those looking to explore more about compassionate leadership.
-The next webinar will take place on February 24th and 25th, 2022, from 9am-1pm EST. It’s presented by the Healthcare Experience Foundation (HXF) and Maryland Healthcare Education Institute (MHEI).
+The next webinar will take place on May 12 & 13, 2022, from 9am-1pm EST. It’s presented by the Healthcare Experience Foundation (HXF) and Maryland Healthcare Education Institute (MHEI).

 COVID-19 has profoundly changed the day-to-day climate in healthcare organizations.
 Leaders, staff, and physicians have been placed in unprecedented situations demanding a renewed focus on engagement, culture, and wellness.